BitCANN/bitcann-contracts/README.md

    - Hyphens (-)

 Transaction Structure:

+Parameters:
+- `characterNumber`: The index of the character in the name that is invalid (starting from 1)

 | # | Inputs | Outputs |
 |---|--------|---------|
 | 0 | [AuthorizedThreadNFT](#authorizedthreadnfts) NFT with authorized contract's locking bytecode as commitment from [Registry Contract](#registry) | [AuthorizedThreadNFT](#authorizedthreadnfts) back to [Registry Contract](#registry) + tokenAmount from auctionNFT input|
 | 1 | Any UTXO from self | Back to self |
 | 2 | [AuctionNFT](#auctionnft) | Reward output |

-> **Important**: Applications must verify that user added name follows the rules.
-Failing to do so will result in the auction being invalidated and the user losing their bid amount.
+> **Important**: Applications must verify that domain name follows the rules before starting an auction.
+Failing to do so will result in the user losing their bid amount.

 #### DomainOwnershipGuard

 This prevents registrations for domains that have already been registered and have owners.
 Anyone can provide proof of valid ownership([External Auth DomainNFT](#domainnfts)) and burn the auctionNFT and claim the funds as a reward.

 Constructor:
-- `domainContractBytecode`: The partial bytecode of the domain contract that has an Owner.
+- `domainContractBytecode`: The partial bytecode of the domain contract.

 Transaction Structure:
 | # | Inputs | Outputs |